Complete IEEE 802.1AS hardware stack enabling rapid development of time-aware AVB/TSN nodes

 - Clean clock-domain-crossing, LINT-clean and scan-ready design

-- Pre-integrated with Altera or Xilinx Ethernet MAC cores; services available for integrating with other 3rd part eMAC cores
+- Pre-integrated with Intel or Xilinx Ethernet MAC cores; services available for integrating with other 3rd part eMAC cores

-- Complete reference designs for Altera and Xilinx, including sample application software
+- Complete reference designs for Intel and Xilinx, including sample application software

 Call or click.